ASPCA Spay/Neuter Alliance Equipment Grants

 - Up to 3 months of consumables such as suture material, gloves, anesthetic drugs, etc.

-- For start-up grants, an additional $5,000 may be requested for travel and associated costs to attend the NSNRT training at Humane Alliance (a separate budget must be provided).
+- For start-up grants, an additional $5,000 may be requested for travel and associated costs to attend the NSNRT training at the ASPCA Spay/Neuter Alliance (a separate budget must be provided)

 You can learn more about this opportunity by visiting the funder's website.